 Information on part-time course withdrawal and refunds is available from Admissions and Registration.

 GIS NET Courses require the student to complete a final exam that must be invigilated.
 It is the student's responsibility to arrange for final exam invigilation.
 The student is responsible for any associated costs.
-Invigilation may be done at recognized test centres or by individuals.
+Invigilation may be done at recognized test centres.
 Additional information will be provided for registered students.

 IZUNA uses the Desire2Gravity (D2L) learning management system.
 Access to course material for registered students is available at on the start day of the course.
 You login using your myIZUNA ID and password.